Time-Of-Use Residential Rate Plans

-What if I enroll on a time-of-use rate plan, and then change my mind and want to switch back
+What if I enroll on a time-of-use rate plan, and then change my mind and want to switch back?

-There is no minimum commitment period, and you can choose to sign up or un-enroll from the TOU-D (A or B) or TOU-D-T rate plans at any time.
+There is no minimum commitment period, and you can choose to sign up or un-enroll from the TOU-D or TOU-D-T rate plans at any time.
 The Electric Vehicle Plan (TOU-EV-1) does require a separate meter and there is a 12 month commitment time period.
-Keep in mind if you switch from a time-of-use rate plan to an alternate plan, you will not be able to make another switch for a full 12 months.
+Keep in mind that if you switch from a time-of-use rate plan to an alternate plan, you will not be able to make another switch for a full 12 months.

 How does Medical Baseline impact my baseline allocation?